cozy-labs/cozy-desktop/README.md

 - For OSX, filenames with weird unicode characters may be problematic in some rare cases.

+- Symbolic links and ACL are not yet handled.

 - The full sync directory must be on the same partition.

 - Large files must be uploaded/downloaded in one time (we are thinking about